GLOBAL MARKETS-Europe worries spark share sell-off, Spain yields jump

 U.S. government debt prices rose for an eighth straight session as worries that Spain’s reluctance to ask for a full-blown bailout would prolong Europe’s debt crisis, supporting a bid for safe-haven debt.

-Brent crude oil, the global benchmark, fell more than 1 percent to below $109 a barrel before paring some losses.
+Brent crude oil, the global benchmark, fell more than 1 percent to below $109 a barrel.

 “It is ‘Risk Off’ today,” said Olivier Jakob, energy analyst at Petromatrix in Zug, Switzerland.
 “The Greek strike and Spanish demonstrations are getting a lot of coverage.”